SUI-Components/sui/packages/sui-ssr/README.md

     }
   }
   ```
-  Once this set is done, if you want to test your server in `localhost` you must run it setting the custom header `'X-Serve-Site'` to the request.
+  Once this set is done, if you want to test your server in `localhost` you must run it setting the custom header `'X-Serve-Site'` (with the value of your desired site) to the request.
 If you're a Google Chrome user, you can achieve it by installing the extension [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj).

 ## Dynamic Rendering